Aafalah/PDF-maldoc-detection/README.md

 pdfid adobe_collectemailinfo.pdf
 ```
 The scanning results shows that the file has 6 objects, 1 stream, 1 page, 1 /JS, 1 obfuscated /JavaScript and 1 /Openaction action.
-We can move to the PDFStreamDumper tool to further inveistigate.
+We can move to the PDFStreamDumper tool to further investigate.
 At a glance, object colours tell us the following:
 object 1 (green) contains /Launch, /OpenAction or /AA
 Object 5 (red) contains JavaScript.